How Consistent Are Humans When Grading Programming Assignments?: Data Availability

 \section{Data Availability}

 All our raw data and data analysis notebooks can be found on GitHub\footnote{Data analysis repository: \url{https://anonymous.4open.science/r/Consistency_In_Grading_Analysis-AC73/README.md}}.
 The \anon{Menagerie} dataset, which includes all the anonymised student submissions and all the human grades gathered during this study, can be found on the Open Science Foundation\footnote{Menagerie: \url{https://osf.io/q8jbt/}}. \begin{acks} \anon{We thank the King's College Teaching Fund for providing the funding necessary to undertake this research.
 We also thank Jeffery Raphael for providing the original data and Zara Lim and Nikolaj Jensen for anonymising the student assignments dataset.
-Finally, we thank Carlos Matos and Nuno Barreiro for their comments and ideas throughout the project and Mark Guzdial and Jarmoir Savelka for proofreading and commenting on the final draft.} \end{acks}
+We thank Carlos Matos and Nuno Barreiro for their comments and ideas throughout the project and Mark Guzdial and Jarmoir Savelka for proofreading and commenting on the final draft.
+We thank the reviewers for their detailed and constructive reviews.} \end{acks}